MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 This is the first in a series of tutorials that teach you the basics of web development.
 Learn about a set of web developer tools, named Microsoft Edge DevTools, that may increase your productivity.

-In this tutorial, you learn about HTML and the DOM /([Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)/).
+This tutorial describes HTML and the [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) /(DOM/).
 HTML is one of the core technologies of web development.
 It is the language that controls the structure and content of webpages.
 The DOM is also related to the structure and content of webpages, which we learn more about later.

 ## Goals

-You are going to learn web development by building your own website.
+You're going to learn web development by building a website.
 By the time you complete all of the tutorials in the **DevTools for Beginners** series, your finished site may look like the following figure.

 :::image type="complex" source="media/beginners-html-finished.msft.png" alt-text="The finished site" lightbox="media/beginners-html-finished.msft.png":::
    The finished site
 :::image-end:::

-By the end of this tutorial, you should understand the following topics.
+By the end of this tutorial, you should understand the following concepts.

 *   How HTML and the DOM create the content displayed on webpages.
 *   How Microsoft Edge DevTools may help you experiment with HTML and DOM changes.
 *   The difference between HTML and the DOM.

 You will also have a working website.
 You may use the site to host your resume or blog.

 ## Prerequisites